Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Twistor constructions for HS-SDYM and HS-YM

-Let us briefly comment on this action of HS-SDYM which has a form similar to the $\Bcal\Fcal$ action.
-We know that the $\Bcal\Fcal$ term is topological and is one-loop exact in twistor space due to the fact that the interaction is of $\Bcal \Acal \Acal$ type (the wedge product is implicit here).
-These properties of the $\Bcal\Fcal$ action should \textit{descend} to spacetime through the Penrose-Ward transform.
-Hence, HS-SDYM should be quasi-topological, i.e. appear to be free, and also one-loop exact.
+for generalized smooth sections $\xi\in \bigoplus_s\Ocal(2s-2)$, and $\chi\in \bigoplus_s\Ocal(-2s-2)$.
+Note that the weight of $[\omega,\xi]$ should match with the weight of $\delta\omega$ for the generalized gauge transformation to work.
+Finally, let us give a brief comment on the above result.
+At the linearize level, the equations of $\omega$ and $\Bcal$ reduces to $\bar{\pl}\omega=0$ and $\bar{\pl}\Bcal=0$.
+Being invariant under the gauge transformation \eqref{eq:gaugetransformfreeHSonPT}, we can interpret $\omega$ and $\Bcal$ as defining elements in the $\bar{\pl}$-cohomology groups $H^{0,1}(\PT,\Ocal(2s-2))$ and $H^{0,1}(\PT,\Ocal(-2s-2))$, respectively.
+The situation becomes different when we consider interactions between higher-spin fields in spacetime.
+On twistor space, higher-spin symmetry can be represented by the cohomology classes \eqref{eq:generalizedomega} and \eqref{eq:generalizedB} which obey the generalized gauge symmetry \eqref{eq:twistorHSgaugetransformation}. \paragraph{UV finiteness.} The action of HS-SDYM has a form similar to the $\Bcal\Fcal$ action.
+We know that the $\Bcal\Fcal$ action is topological and is one-loop exact on twistor space because the interaction is of $\Bcal \Acal \Acal$ type (the wedge product is implicit here).
+These properties of the $\Bcal\Fcal$ action should \textit{descend} to spacetime through the Penrose transform.
+Hence, besides being integrable, HS-SDYM should also be quasi-topological, i.e. almost free, and one-loop exact.
 Indeed, one can show that the tree-level amplitudes for HS-SDYM vanish and the one-loop result is closely related to the results of \cite{Chalmers:1996rq,Bern:1998sv,Skvortsov:2020gpn}.
-There is, however, a puzzle to understand: what can be the geometrical interpretation of the generalized connection and whether the construction presented above is unique.